 Alternatively, your baby could be gaining weight at a higher-than-average rate.
 If it doesn’t happen every week, this is probably just a growth spurt and nothing to worry about.
 However, if it’s constant, it may be down to overfeeding – which isn’t really possible with breastfeeding but could be with formula.
 If you feed with formula, make sure you know the signs that your baby is full.
 When your little one is satisfied, they’ll usually close their lips, stop sucking, spit the nipple out and turn their head away.

 What Signs Should I Look Out For?

 Hopefully, this article has reassured you that there isn’t much to worry about when it comes to your baby’s weight.
 However, if you notice any of these signs it may be worth contacting your midwife or GP – just to double-check everything is a-okay:

 - At 2 weeks old your baby hasn’t regained their birth weight.

 - After birth weight has returned, they experience a big drop.

 - Your bub isn’t responding even after a snooze.

 - They aren’t latching onto breast or bottle.

-- They are showing signs of overeating and are gaining too much weight for their length.
+- They’re showing signs of overeating and gaining too much weight for their length.